mrbrwntstc/redesigned-carnival/README.md

 -----------
 Abstracting OpenGL into Classes

++ Abstract custom OpenGL methods and macros to `renderer` files
 + Abstract the vertex buffer creation and binding in a class called `VertexBuffer`
 + Abstract the index buffer creation and binding in a class called `IndexBuffer`
 + Substitute all manual vertex buffer and index buffer code with class methods in `application.cpp`